oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 - `{context-url}` is the canonical resource path to the `$metadata` document.
 - A _canonical collection_ is an entity set [OData-CSDL, section 13.2](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#EntitySet)
-or a collection addressed by a collection-valued containment navigation property [OData-CSDL, section 8.4](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#ContainmentNavigationProperty).
+or a collection addressed by a containment navigation property [OData-CSDL, section 8.4](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#ContainmentNavigationProperty).
 We denote by `{canonical-collection}` the canonical URL [OData-URL, section 4.3.1](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#CanonicalURL) that addresses a canonical collection relative to the service root.
 - A _canonical singleton_ is a singleton [OData-CSDL, section 13.3](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#Singleton)
-or an entity addressed by a single-valued collection-valued containment navigation property.
+or an entity addressed by a single-valued containment navigation property.
 We denote by `{canonical-singleton}` the canonical URL that addresses a canonical singleton relative to the service root.